SumoLogic/sumologic-documentation/docs/integrations/test.md

 The topics below are the available integrations in beta.
 You are invited to request new Sources for the Cloud-to-Cloud Integration Framework from our Ideas Portal.

+As a fully managed collection system, integrations running within the Cloud-to-Cloud Integration Framework provide a secure endpoint to receive event data in your account.
+Integration authentication, scheduling, and state tracking are all managed by the framework.

 ## I'm Another Section